 Figure \ref{fig:neo} presents the distribution of discordance in the level 1 `Neo-adjuvant' subnetwork.
 We observe that `Consultation' and `Extra Imaging' contribute the most to the discordance in this section in all subgroups, and they indicate extra consultation and imaging activities in the patient pathways.
 Similarly, Figure \ref{fig:surgery} suggests that `Staging', `Consultation', and `Extra Imaging' encompass the majority of discordance in the `Surgery' section in all subgroups.
 Finally, Figure \ref{fig:adjuvant} shows that similar to the `Neo-adjuvant' and `Surgery' subnetworks, the `Adjuvant' subnetwork includes `Consultation' and `Extra Imaging' as its main sources of discordance.
 Moreover, `ED visits' has a relatively high frequency in this section.

 The predominance of additional activity, rather than omitted activity as primary sources of discordance is of interest.
-It is improbable that additional activity is directly responsible for the increased mortality associated with reduced concordance scores.
-More likely, it reflects the increased comorbidity or the more numerous healthcare encounters associated with the care of those within each subgroup who die.
+We conjecture that it reflects the increased comorbidity or the more numerous healthcare encounters associated with the care of those within each subgroup who die.
 These encounters are not articulated by the pathway map, and thus are designated as discordant.
 Furthermore, additional activity contributes to health system costs.
 Subsequent analyses of reasons for discordance and correlation with other outcomes, such as quality of life are required to identify opportunities for quality improvement.
 Thus, the identification of points of discordance across an entire population and the entire care continuum provides a value-based approach to prioritizing system issues for further examination and remediation.